Causal Bandits without prior knowledge using separating sets

 \end{customthm}

-We consider the information sharing estimator (\ref{eq:is_est}) calculated from data generated under the random process of the interaction of the policy of a learner with a bandit environment, which we'll denote $\mathbb{P}_{\nu}$, where we assume we have at least one sample from each possible intervention $\boldsymbol{\zeta} \in D(\mathbf{I})$.
+We consider the information sharing estimator (\ref{eq:is_est}) calculated from data generated by a bandit environment, where we have a certain fixed number of i.i.d. datapoints from each possible setting of $\mathbf{I}$.
+We assume we have at least one sample from the intervention of interest $\boldsymbol{\zeta}$.
 We first show that the vectors in (\ref{eq:is_est}) are uncorrelated, which has as immediate corollary that the information sharing estimator is unbiased.
 This follows from the law of total expectation:

 where in the second line we use that $\hat{\mathbf{p}}^\intercal_\mathbf{S}(\boldsymbol{\zeta}|\mathcal{D}^N)$ is deterministic conditional on $\mathbf{N}_{\mathbf{S}, \mathcal{D}^N}(\mathbf{I}=\boldsymbol{\zeta})$ and thus it factors out of the inner expectation.
 On the third line, we use that conditionally on the counts $\mathcal{N}_{\mathcal{D}^N}(\mathbf{S}=\mathbf{s})$ (which is a deterministic function of the vectors we condition on), $\hat{\mu}(\mathbf{s} \mid \mathcal{D}^N)$ is just the mean of $\mathcal{N}_{\mathcal{D}^N}(\mathbf{S}=\mathbf{s})$ Bernoulli variables and thus unbiased, and thus the inner expectation evaluates to the vector of true means $\boldsymbol{\mu}_{\mathbf{S}}(\mathcal{D}^N)$ and factors out.
-The exact same conditioning argument using the law of total expectation can be used to show that $\mathbb{E}_{\mathbb{P}_{\nu}}\left[ \hat{\boldsymbol{\mu}}_\mathbf{S}(\mathcal{D}^N) \right] = \boldsymbol{\mu}_{\mathbf{S}}$, from which it follows that the expectation factors and thus the vectors are uncorrelated.
+The exact same conditioning argument using the law of total expectation can be used to show that $\mathbb{E}\left[ \hat{\boldsymbol{\mu}}_\mathbf{S}(\mathcal{D}^N) \right] = \boldsymbol{\mu}_{\mathbf{S}}$, from which it follows that the expectation factors and thus the vectors are uncorrelated.
 Finally in the fourth line, the elements of $\hat{\mathbf{p}}^\intercal_\mathbf{S}(\boldsymbol{\zeta}|\mathcal{D}^N)$ can be seen as the mean of at least one Bernoulli variable (by assumption) and thus are unbiased, from which the unbiasedness of the information sharing estimator follows.